paligonshik/CoMM_REIMPLEMENTATION/README.md

 # 🎬 CoMM Reimplementation (MM-IMDb)

-This project is a reimplementation of the paper
+This project is a implementation of the paper
 **"What to Align in Multimodal Contrastive Learning?"**
 **[arXiv:2409.07402](https://arxiv.org/abs/2409.07402)**